paaatcha/TUR/README.md

-Take look at the robot's performance on the official race track:
+Take look at the robot's performance on the official race track.
+It's very cool to see the PID working for the 90º turn.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/wrlccVcyYqc/0.jpg)](https://www.youtube.com/watch?v=wrlccVcyYqc)